Info for councils

 Support for residents

-The Highways Network Management team processes applications and is happy to give advice to residents on how to set up the road closure.
-Bristol City Council funded a Bristol Playing Out Co-ordinator post and road closure kit for streets with a TPSO during 2013-16.
-Our Bristol Co-ordinator, currently funded through Awards for All, provides advice and support to residents across the city, going to meetings, helping with printing and flyering, talking to neighbours and going to each street’s first session to ensure it happens safely and any issues are dealt with.
+The Business Support team processes applications and issues the approval notices for streets, with support from Highways.
+During 2013-16, Bristol City Council funded a Bristol Playing Out Co-ordinator post and road closure kit for streets with a TPSO.
+Our Bristol Co-ordinator provided advice and support to residents across the city, going to meetings, helping with printing and flyering, talking to neighbours and going to each street’s first session to ensure it happens safely and any issues are dealt with.

-During 2015, a ‘Green Capital’ strategic grant funded pilot work to enable playing out in estates and areas of high deprivation and to roll out a ‘local activator’ support model where active residents support other streets locally to start playing out.
+During 2015, a ‘Green Capital’ strategic grant funded pilot work to enable playing out in estates and areas facing greater disadvantage, and to roll out a ‘local activator’ support model where active residents support other streets locally to start playing out.
+Post-pandemic we have had an activator working across the city to build capacity amongst local community groups to support residents, including the community development officers within the city council.
+Bristol now has road closure kit distributed across the city in different community hubs, with promotional materials to help get the idea out to residents.

 How the scheme is publicised